essentialkaos/bibop/COOKBOOK.md

 ##### `not-writable`

-Checks if file or directory is not writable.
+Check if file or directory is not writable.

 **Syntax:** `writable <path>`